Where is the Georgia Tech Counseling Center located?

 Like your child, you can expect to experience a wide range of emotions when your child leaves for college.
 You may experience the joy of new freedom as your child leaves home, as well as sadness at his or her departure.
 You may experience a great deal of pride and joy about your child’s achievements.
-You also may worry about whether he or she will be able to adjust well to a new life, and you may worry about "losing" your child as he or she experiments with new ideas, behaviors, and relationships.
+You also may worry about whether they will be able to adjust well to a new life, and you may worry about "losing" your child as they experiment with new ideas, behaviors, and relationships.
 These are normal feelings and ones that are often good to share with other family members and friends.

 What can I do to help my child with this adjustment?

 Listen: One of the most important roles of a parent is that of listener and supporter.
 You cannot overestimate how important this role is.
 Be an active listener.
-Work hard at understanding what your child tells you about his or her feelings or experiences.
+Work hard at understanding what your child tells you about their feelings or experiences.
 Be sure to listen before making suggestions or giving advice.
 Listening is always necessary and often sufficient.

-Support Independence: Offer suggestions when appropriate but also allow your adult child to make up his or her own mind.
-Resist rescuing your child from a problem but rather let your child know how confident you are in his or her ability to resolve things independently.
+Support Independence: Offer suggestions when appropriate but also allow your adult child to make up their own mind.
+Resist rescuing your child from a problem but rather let your child know how confident you are in their ability to resolve things independently.
 Help your child find the appropriate resources on campus.
 Remember that while it may be difficult for some parents not to talk to their children every day, developing autonomy is an important aspect of emerging into adulthood.

 Communicate: Stay in touch with your child.
-Let him or her know what is going on at home, when appropriate.
-Remind your child that he or she is still part of the family.
-Seek your child’s input on how to use his or her old bedroom!
+Let them know what is going on at home, when appropriate.
+Remind your child that they are still part of the family.
+Seek your child’s input on how to use their old bedroom!

 Know Warning Signs: Children are not always direct about letting parents know when they are experiencing even serious problems.
 Some warning signs are: a drop in academic performance, an increase in sadness or anxiety, calling home more or less frequently than usual, physical complaints, depression, eating problems, alcohol- or drug-related problems, a lack of social supports.
-If you see these signals do not hesitate to ask your child how he or she is doing, or call the Counseling Center to find out how you might get your child needed help.
+If you see these signals do not hesitate to ask your child how they are doing, or call the Counseling Center to find out how you might get your child needed help.

 Identify Resources: This is particularly important if your child has a previously identified physical or mental health-related condition or requires ongoing treatment or medication.
 Find out where important resources are for your child.
 Do not be shy about calling these resources if you or your child needs help.

-What should i do if my son or daughter is reluctant to seek services?
+What should I do if my student is reluctant to seek services?

 Beginning counseling is a personal choice; however sometimes it can be help to encourage your student to speak with a counselor about their concerns.
 The following guidance may help a student who is unsure whether they wish to seek counseling:

-- Inform your daughter/son that information shared during counseling is confidential to the extent permitted by state law and will not be disclosed without written permission.
+- Inform your student that information shared during counseling is confidential to the extent permitted by state law and will not be disclosed without written permission.

-- Remind your daughter/son that she or he can meet with a counselor for one an Initial Consultation without committing to ongoing counseling.
+- Remind your student that they can have an assessment through GT CARE without committing to ongoing counseling.

-- Refer you daughter/son to the Georgia Tech Counseling Center website so that she/he can learn more about the services offered.
+- Refer your student to the Georgia Tech Counseling Center website so that they can learn more about the services offered.

 At one time or another, everyone feels upset.
 However, when some of the following are present, your son or daughter is probably in distress: